ESTABLISHMENTS WITH A RISK OF MAJOR ACCIDENT (PROVINCIAL AND REGIONAL DISTRIBUTION)

 Data quality

-This is information provided by managers to the competent Authorities (including MASE, through ISPRA) pursuant to specific obligations set forth in Legislative Decree 105/2015, which provides for administrative and criminal sanctions in the event of failure to declare.
+This is information provided by managers to the competent authorities (including MASE, through ISPRA) pursuant to specific obligations established by Legislative Decree 105/2015, which provides for administrative and criminal sanctions in the event of failure to declare.
 The data is then collected, validated and processed by ISPRA, also through comparison with the information held by the regions and territorially competent regional agencies.
 The information is easily available and updated at regular intervals, with adequate spatial and temporal coverage.

 Status